Monitor your clusterEstimated reading time: 2 minutes

 Check the cluster status from the CLI

-You can also monitor the status of a UCP cluster using the Docker CLI client.
-There are two ways to do this, using a client certificate bundle, or logging into one of the manager nodes using ssh.
+You can also monitor the status of a UCP cluster, using the Docker CLI client.